arthurkulchenko/bb_apply_task/README.md

 1. For the end user.
  * ✅ ~Ability to ask a questions to support.~
- * Ability to respond on supports answers.
-(Email required in order to contact user)
+ * ✅ ~Ability to respond on supports answers.
+(Email required in order to contact user)~
  * ✅ ~Ability to leave anonymous reviews.~

 2. For the admin user.